Liupold/demeter_dl/README.md

 Aim of the Project:
 -------------------

-This is a project aim to provide the *Fast , Free & Efficient* way to download files from internet.
+This is a project aPm to provide the *Fast , Free & Efficient* way to download files from internet.
 At the same time keeping the code readable and flexible.

 ![](harvest.png)